 Several cafes here in Seattle have removed the tip jars from the counter.
 They are adding the tip directly to the price of the drink in the form of a service charge.
 I’ve heard numerous reasons for replacing the tip with a service charge, most of which are outlined in the article WHY NO TIPPING? by Optimism Brewing.

-The service charges that I’ve seen are between 10% and 20%, which is in line with normal tipping rates.
+I’ve seen service charges between 10% and 20%, which is in line with normal tipping rates.

 #3 Apple Pay and Android Pay

-I absolutely love paying for coffee with Apple Pay.
-Hold my phone next to the point-of-sale system, hear a ding, and the drink is paid for.
-No cash, no change, and I don’t even need to hand over a credit card.
-It used to be that half of the total time of the transaction was payment and half went to making the drink.
-Now it is probably 25% transaction and 75% for making the drink.
+I love paying for coffee with Apple Pay.
+I hold my phone next to the point-of-sale system, hear a ding, and the drink is paid for.
+There is no cash, no change, and I don’t even need to hand over a credit card.
+It used to be that half of the total transaction time was for payment, and half went to making the drink.
+Now, it is probably 25% transaction and 75% for making the drink.

 I’d like to encourage my fellow customers to set up a credit card to use Apple or Android Pay.
-We can get these lines moving faster and let our baristas focus on making great drinks and not making change.
+This will get these lines moving faster and let our baristas focus on making great drinks instead of making change.

 #4 Digital Reward Cards

-I still have 6 paper reward cards in my wallet now (see photo below).
-Whenever I visit one of these coffee shops, I rush to have it out and ready at the time of purchase, so I can collect my stamp.
+I still have six paper reward cards in my wallet (see photo below).
+Whenever I visit one of these coffee shops, I rush to have it out and ready at the time of purchase to collect my stamp.
 Other people don’t seem to rush.
-In fact, they don’t know where their card is, so they hold up the line digging through their purse or wallet looking for their card.
+They don’t know where their card is, so they hold up the line digging through their purse or wallet looking for their card.
 Or even worse, they rifle through one of those community cardholders trying to find their card among several hundred.

 Digital Rewards solves all that.
 Pay with your phone (see #3) and earn a stamp.
 After 8 or 10 digital stamps, you receive a text with a code you can use to claim your free drink.
 SO MUCH BETTER!

-I look forward to the day when all these cards are replaced with bytes on a cloud server.
+I look forward to all these cards being replaced with bytes on a cloud server.

 #5 Whole Bean Coffee From Independent Coffee Roasters at the Grocery Store

-The prices for the whole beans at the grocery store are less expensive than you pay at the cafe or on the roaster’s website.
-I typically pay $3 to $6 less per 12-ounce bag at the grocery store than the cafe.
-Also, roasters that sell smaller bags of 8, 9, or 10 ounces in their cafes will usually offer the full 12-ounce bag in the grocery store.
-And for less money.
+The whole beans at the grocery store are less expensive than at the cafe or on the roaster’s website.
+I typically pay $3 to $6 less per 12-ounce bag at the grocery store than at the cafe.
+Also, roasters that sell smaller bags of 8, 9, or 10 ounces in their cafes will usually offer the full 12-ounce bag in the grocery store—and for less money.

 My one warning is to look for the roasted date on the bag.
 Fresh bags are often placed behind stale bags.
 If you can not find a roasted date, assume it is stale.
-And any bag that uses a “best before” date is not to be trusted as they are not disclosing the roasted date.
+Any bag that uses a “best before” date is not to be trusted, as it does not disclose the roasted date.

 #6 Honey Processed Coffee

-This topic probably deserves its own article, so I’ll keep it brief.
-There are different ways to process coffee with washed and natural being the most popular.
+This topic probably deserves its article, so I’ll keep it brief.
+There are different ways to process coffee, with washed and natural being the most popular.
 Now we are starting to see something called honey style.

-Honey style doesn’t actually use honey, but can instead be viewed as the middle ground between washed and natural.
+Honey style doesn’t use honey; instead, it can be viewed as the middle ground between washed and natural.
 There are even different forms of honey-processed coffee.
 Read Yellow, Red, & Black Honey Processed Coffees: What’s The Difference? from Perfect Daily Grind for a good primer on this topic.

-They are discovering that the different degrees of honey processing will accent different attributes of a coffee.
-The same crop can be made to taste clean, floral, sweet, or syrupy depending upon the level of honey processing the beans receive.
+They are discovering that different degrees of honey processing accent different attributes of a coffee.
+Depending upon the level of honey processing the beans receive, the same crop can be made to taste clean, floral, sweet, or syrupy.
 Costa Rica is taking the lead in honey processing.
 It will be interesting to see if this form of processing spreads to other countries.

 #7 Quieter Grinders

-If you weren’t paying attention over the past few years, you may have missed this, but cafes have been gradually replacing those old-school super loud grinders with newer precision grinders that not only have less waste but are probably half as loud.
+If you hadn’t paid attention over the past few years, you may have missed this, but cafes have gradually replaced those old-school super loud grinders with newer precision grinders that have less waste and are probably half as loud.

 #8 Much Better Decaf

 Most decaf coffee drinkers don’t know this, but over the last decade or so, the good folks at Swiss Water have drastically improved the decaffeination process.
 I had a tour of their Vancouver facility a few years ago and was impressed.
-By measuring the moisture levels of beans before and after the decaffeination process, they can now get decaf to taste almost identical to the caffeinated version.
+By measuring the moisture levels of beans before and after decaffeination, they can now get decaf to taste almost identical to the caffeinated version.

-Most roasters still don’t care nor do many decaf consumers, so the majority of decaf coffee is still being unnecessarily roasted too dark.
+Most roasters still don’t care, and many decaf consumers do not, so most decaf coffee is still unnecessarily roasted too dark.
 The good news is this is changing.
-As coffee drinkers become more aware of how delicious decaf coffee can be, they will begin to expect more and we will see more widespread adoption across the industry.
+As coffee drinkers become more aware of how delicious decaf coffee can be, they will begin to expect more, and we will see more widespread adoption across the industry.

 The best decaf coffee I have found tends to come from independent micro-roasters less than 10 years old that focus more on single-origin coffee than blends.